justinmahar/react-ig-embed/README.md

 You can also target this component with CSS using the `instagram-media` class name.

-For additional control, the component has three main divs with the following class names:
+For additional control, the component shown while a post is loading has three main divs with the following class names:
 - Header - Class name `instagram-media-header`
 - Body - Class name `instagram-media-body`
 - Footer - Class name `instagram-media-footer`

+These components are all replaced once the embed completes.

 ## How It Works